frankdean/trip-server/README.md

 1. Run `yarn run lint`

-1. Update the version number in `index.js myApp.version`
+1. Update the version number in `package.json`

 1. Check in the change and push the changes